 Tip: Allocate your budget based on the effectiveness of each tactic for your target audience.
 For instance, if your audience is highly active on LinkedIn, consider investing more in LinkedIn ads.

 Step 5.
-Build Your Marketing Timeline: Plan Your Marketing Moves
+Build Your Marketing Timeline

 A marketing timeline breaks down your marketing activities into clear, actionable steps, ensuring that everything gets done on time and within budget.
 Breaking down tasks into manageable milestones will also help you track progress and adjust strategies when necessary.